Are you looking for ways control wax moths in beehives?

 - If you remove an infested hive with honey inside, extract it within 2 days of the removal

 - Don’t leave supers of drawn comb in empty hives.

 - Replace old comb with new foundation.

-- Trap adult wax moths in a wax moth trap before they come in (Look for a link below).
+- Trap adult wax moths in a wax moth trap before they come in.